Indiana State Road 66

-State Road 66 is an east–west highway in six counties in the southernmost portion of the U.S. state of Indiana.
+State Road 66 is an east–west highway in seven counties in the southernmost portion of the U.S. state of Indiana.

 Route description

 State Road 66 begins at the eastern end of a toll bridge over the Wabash River in New Harmony and ends at U.S. Route 150 east of Hardinsburg.
 It is a divided limited-access highway in the metropolitan Evansville area, where it is part of the Lloyd Expressway, and also between the unincorporated communities of Yankeetown and Hatfield.
 For the most part, however, State Road 66 is undivided rural highway following the Ohio River, and a large portion of its route (from just east of Newburgh to State Road 62 at Sulphur) carries the designation of the Ohio River Scenic Byway.

 History

 Lloyd Expressway

-Within the City of Evansville, the portion of SR 66 east of US 41 is known as the Lloyd Expressway.
+Within the city of Evansville, the portion of SR 66 east of US 41 is known as the Lloyd Expressway.
 It is named in honor of former Mayor Russell G. Lloyd, Sr., who was assassinated after leaving office in 1980.
 In the spring of 1983, buildings in the expressway's path began coming down and construction officially started on July 29, 1983.
 Motorists endured five years of detours and construction as the expressway was built through the heart of the city.